OpenTermsArchive/contrib-versions/Amazon/Privacy Policy.md

 Amazon.com Privacy Notice

-**Last updated: April 6, 2012.** To see what has changed, click here.
+**Last updated: March 3, 2014.** To see what has changed, click here.

 Amazon.com knows that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly.
 This notice describes our privacy policy. **By visiting Amazon.com, you are accepting the practices described in this Privacy Notice.**